You know what a PT mill is like:

-- 4 or 5 techs and aides don/doff hot packs and set up “stim”
+• 4 or 5 techs and aides don and doff hot packs and set up “stim.”

-- A beehive of activity but not much real work happening unbeknownst to the patients in the room at the time.
+• A beehive of activity but not much actual work happening unbeknownst to the patients in the room at the time.

-Physical therapists are so inundated with work that it’s a wonder that any of them get any treatment done at all.
+Physical therapists are so inundated with work that it’s a wonder they get any treatment done.
 Mounting patient loads, mounting regulatory work, and handling the day-to-day operations of a busy clinic is far more than a full-time job.
 But our colleagues do this every day.
-It’s a feat of work ethic that is admirable but may be a Pyrrhic victory when you examine the suffering quality of care our patients are receiving.
+It’s a feat of admirable work ethic but may be a Pyrrhic victory when you examine the suffering quality of care our patients are receiving.

 The Way It Should Be: Are You Prepared?

-A shift back to real customer service, patient advocacy, high-level MOVEMENT proficiency, and a patient experience that clients will never forget.
-From volume-first to value-first care.
-The health-seeking public is smarter than ever and is demanding excellence (even if they don’t want to pay for it).
+A shift back to genuine customer service, patient advocacy, high-level MOVEMENT proficiency, and a patient experience that clients will never forget from volume-first to value-first care.
+The health-seeking public is smarter than ever and demands excellence (even if they don’t want to pay for it).
 They are becoming hyper-aware of the shortcomings of the 6-minute physician visit or the 15 minutes with their PT.
 They see the staggering numbers supporting good conservative care vs powerful pain meds and surgery.
 They want good PT.
-If you can’t offer it where you are, get out; find a place where you can or hang up your own shingle.
-If you have the support of your directors to offer value-first care then these 2 concepts will be the key to unlocking a new plane in your professional growth and advocacy abilities.
+If you can’t offer it where you are, get out; find a place where you can or hang up your shingle.
+If you have the support of your directors to offer value-first care, then these two concepts will be the key to unlocking a new plane in your professional growth and advocacy abilities.

 1. Get Comfortable With an Uncomfortable Paradigm: Entrepreneurism

 Whether you are the clinic owner, a therapist in a small private practice, or an employee in a PT Mill, thinking and practicing in an entrepreneurial manner is a major key to changing your practice and the value you project to those around you.
 Do you have a personal stake in the clinic’s success?
-Can you project a personal stake in each client’s successes?
-What can you do to increase your own patient census?
+Can you cast a personal stake in each client’s successes?
+What can you do to increase your patient census?
 Have you asked a client if you can help them by treating a friend or family member?
-The answers to these questions will deepen your roots and allow you into an immeasurable amount of goodwill in your community and give you access to networks of care you never knew existed.
+The answers to these questions will deepen your roots, allow you into an immeasurable amount of goodwill in your community, and give you access to networks of care you never knew existed.

-Clients will wonder to themselves whether they are speaking to the actual clinic owner by the way you speak with them about their care.
+Clients will wonder whether they are speaking to the clinic owner by the way you speak with them about their care.
 Everything you say and do will be in targeted contrast to the “fast-paced, crossing guard, units machines” of the PT Mills.

 When the opportunity to do more than the client expects arises, seize it!